WanJuan-CC: A Safe and High-Quality Open-sourced English Webtext Dataset: Method

 \subsubsection{Advertisement Classification}

-In dealing with advertisement attributes, we established a detailed manual annotation guide, requiring annotators to categorize the data into: a) full-text advertisements; b) partial advertisements; c) non-advertisement full text; d) invalid data.
-Here, "invalid data" represents data that cannot be effectively judged, and this portion of data will be excluded.
-For the remaining data, we tagged "full-text advertisements" and "partial advertisements" with advertisement content labels, and labeled "non-advertisement full text" with non-advertisement content labels, thereby constructing a binary classification dataset.
+In dealing with advertisement attributes, we established a detailed manual annotation guide, requiring annotators to categorize the data into advertisements or not advertisements. thereby constructing a binary classification dataset, and divided into training and test sets.